lokmanTech/Resources/README.md

-# 07 Resources
+# 11 Resources
-Welcome to my Data Science journey repository!
+Welcome to my Business Scientist journey repository!
 Here's an overview of the content:

 - [01 ](https://github.com/lokmanTech/)